Coughs, Colds & Sore Throats

 - Severe or persistent fever.

-- If you have trouble breathing or wheezing – especially if you are a smoker, have chronic bronchitis, emphysema, COPD, asthma, or other lung problems.
+- If you have trouble breathing or wheezing – especially if you smoke, have chronic bronchitis, emphysema, COPD, asthma, or other lung problems.

 - If your symptoms are getting worse after 7-10 days.